Nanopowders, gels, and other nanomaterials: what is studied at Xeuss 3.0 station?

 “Dubna is everything for us: there are no such facilities in Russia, and the competence level of colleagues from JINR is very high,” Gennady Kopitsa highlighted.

 The unique station Xeuss 3.0 manufactured by the French company XENOXS was brought to FLNP JINR in April 2022.
 In a month, specialists were already conducting test measurements.
-The user programme of the station is under development now, however since the facility’s installation in FLNP, JINR scientists and researchers from a number of scientific organisations of Russia, the JINR location country, have been carrying out research at it.
+The user programme of the station is under development now, however since the facility’s installation in FLNP, JINR scientists and researchers from a number of scientific organizations of Russia, the JINR location country, have been carrying out research at it.
 Xeuss 3.0 allows conducting almost the entire range of JINR research with the use of neutron scattering methods.
 Plans of FLNP JINR include the adjustment of the facility for measurements at different temperatures, which will then expand the possibilities of nanomaterials study.